• Skip to main content

 • In a large bowl cream together softened butter and sugar.
 Add the egg, vanilla extract, lemon juice and lemon zest.

-• Slowly add the almond flour mixture and mix until just combined.
+• Mix until just combined being carful to not over mix.
 Use a spatula to scrape the sides and bottom of bowl.
-Cover the bowl with plastic wrap and place in the refrigerator to chill for at least 30 minutes or up to 24 hours.
+Cover the bowl with plastic wrap and place in the refrigerator to chill for at least 1 hour or up to 24 hours.

 • When the dough has chilled preheat the oven to 350 degrees.
 Line a cookie sheet with parchment paper.